Enhancer trap

 An enhancer trap is a method in molecular biology.
 The enhancer trap construct contains a transposable element and a reporter gene.
 The first is necessary for (random) insertion in the genome, the latter is necessary for identification of the spatial regulation by the enhancer.
-On top of this, the construct usually includes a genetic marker, e.g., the white gene producing red-colored eyes in Drosophila, or ampicillin resistance in E. coli.
+On top of this, the construct usually includes a genetic marker, e.g., the mini-white gene, which restores red eye color in Drosophila, or ampicillin resistance in E. coli.

-The most common and basic enhancer traps are: P[lacZ] from the bacterium E. coli and P[GAL4] from yeast.
+The most common and basic enhancer traps are P[lacZ] which uses the E. coli lacZ reporter gene, and P[GAL4], which uses the yeast GAL4 GAL4 transcription factor.
 There exists a large number of fly stocks containing GAL4 insertions and an equally large number of fly stocks containing an UAS DNA sequence followed by a gene of interest, which permits the expression of a large number of genes with different GAL4 "drivers".
 Rather than generating transgenic flies with the enhancer linked directly to the gene of interest (which takes about a year when starting without the appropriate DNA construct), one transgenic fly is simply mated (crossed) with another transgenic fly.

+Mechanism

+Enhancer-trap elements place a reporter gene under a minimal promoter, so when an insertion lands near an endogenous enhancer, the nearby enhancer can drive reporter expression.
+This differs from gene traps, which typically use splice-acceptor and polyadenylation cassettes to report insertion within a transcription unit rather than a minimal-promoter enhancer detector.